AndyITZ1/revnotes/WeeklyNotes/Week5.md

 ## AWS/RDS

 ### What is cloud computing?
-- Cloud computing is the practice of using a network of remote servers hosted on the Interent to store, manage, and process data/information, rather than on your local computer
+- Cloud computing is the practice of using a network of remote servers hosted on the Internet to store, manage, and process data/information, rather than on your local computer

 ### What is the cloud?
-- The cloud refers to the network of remote servers that are accessed over the Internet, along with the software and databases that run on those servers.
+- The cloud refers to a network of remote servers that are accessed over the Internet, along with the software and databases that run on those servers.
+Many companies provide their own "cloud" or group of remote servers that will provide **cloud computing services**.

 ### What is AWS?
-- Amazon Web Services (AWS) is a cloud service provider that hosts a collection of hundreds of cloud computing services that provide the building blocks for IT Infrastructure
+- Amazon Web Services (AWS) is a cloud service provider that hosts a collection of hundreds of cloud computing services that provide the building blocks for IT Infrastructure.
-- To use AWS individuals or companies must pay a fee, but they only pay for what they use so this is cheaper than
+- To use AWS, individuals or companies must pay a fee, but they only pay for what they use so this is cheaper than trying to buy all the hardware and software needed to perform the same actions as AWS.

+### What are benefits of using AWS?
+- You only pay for what services you use
+- You can **easily scale** certain services like RDS or EC2 to have more or less storage (highly scalable)
+- AWS is highly available meaning that you can have your services be executed in various places in the world that have AWS servers and are available for those services.

+### What are some services provided by AWS?
+- AWS offers over 200 fully featured services and some them that we may use are:
+    - S3 or Simple Storage Service, is a service that provides **object storage repositories** up to 5000+ TB, which can be good for static data storage.
+    - EC2 or Elastic Cloud Compute is a service that provides scalable computing capacity in the AWS Cloud.
+This allows user to launch virtual servers, configure security and networking, and deploy applications without needing their own hardware upfront and this can be all managed from a dashboard on the AWS platform.
+    - Security Groups, these are like a firewall for instances of AWS services, which can restrict traffic in a service by IP, protocols, or ports.

 ### What is RDS?
-- RDS or Relational Database Service is a service provided by AWS to create a virtual, scalable, relational database.
+- RDS, which is the Relational Database Service, which creates a virtual, scalable relational database.
+Through this service we can have an environment that can host a database and has support for different types of RDBMS, and multiple people can connect to the database using this service.

+---
 ## React/TypeScript/JS

 ### What is NodeJS?